Help for Cancer Patients – Tips on Skin Care During Chemotherapy

 Toleriane Cleanser is a extremely gentle facial cleanser and by far and away the gentlest cleanser I’ve ever found.
 I use it daily and have for years.
 It’s serving me well during my chemo.
 People with oilier skin find it too gentle, however.
 Neutrogena Extra Gentle Cleanser is another mild, non-medicated cleanser as is the VaniCream Cleansing Bar included in my Chemo Kit.

-GENERAL FACE, BODY AND HAND SKIN CLEANSERS:
+BEST GENERAL FACE, BODY AND HAND SKIN CLEANSERS:

 VaniCream Cleansing Bar is widely recommended by dermatologists as a trusted hypoallergenic and affordable general purpose bar cleanser.
 Because everyone loves VaniCream Cleansing Bar, it is what I decided to include in the kit.